Updated on August 1st, 2022

 The first time you drive anywhere is terrifying.
 The second time is slightly less daunting and by the third, it really does feel like second nature.

 Love chocolate?
-Then don’t miss the opportunity to take a tour of the Hotel Chocolat plantation & make your own chocolate bar.
+Then you must take a tour of the Hotel Chocolat plantation & make your own chocolate bar.
 You can read all about it in my comprehensive blog post.

 Be warned, that I was also robbed while sleeping in my room in St Lucia so please don’t miss my 16 Essential Hotel Safety Tips written as a result.